rpi900/packages/linux-rpi900/README.md

 Making the Package
 ==================

+Pre-built packages are available&ndash;follow [these instructions](../packages#package-repository).
+This is recommended for must users, since building the kernel package can be tedious!

 Some dependencies are required to build the package.
 Install them as follows:

     $ sudo pacman -S base-devel git xmlto docbook-xsl kmod inetutils uboot-mkimage python2 bc